The Best Legal Podcasts (2022)

 So without further ado – here are our favorite legal podcasts in each category.

 Best Legal podcasts for Aspiring Lawyers & Professional Development

 More from Law

 This podcast was produced by the trainee Solicitor (Harry Clark) at Baker McKenzie.
 The host focuses and helps in broadening your legal horizon.
-This podcast embarks on a variety of interviews of partners, trainees, entrepreneurs by providing a deep-dive analysis, discussions focusing on legal developments.
-It also touches on topics like leadership, well-being, public speaking, requirements of firms from junior lawyers, life of a trainee etc.
+It embarks on a variety of interviews of partners, trainees, entrepreneurs by providing a deep-dive analysis, discussions focusing on legal developments.
+It also touches on topics like leadership, well-being, public speaking, requirements of firms from junior lawyers, the life of a trainee, etc.

 UK Law Weekly

 This weekly podcast is hosted by Marcus Cleaver, a former university lecturer in law.
-The duration of the podcast is not too long (upto 10 mins) and it focuses on legal decisions and news.
-It deals with recent cases and reviews from the courts.
-This is a great podcast for aspiring lawyers who have completed their studies and are willing to learn more.
+Firstly, its duration is not too long (up to 10 mins) and it focuses on legal decisions and news.
+Secondly, it deals with recent cases and reviews from the courts also it is amazing for aspiring lawyers who have completed their studies and are willing to learn more.

 The Intelligence, The Economist

 This podcast is very helpful to aspiring lawyers who are searching beyond the news mentioning techniques and strategies to impress firms at interviews.

 Not all Lawyers Have Law Degrees